hashicorp/terraform-provider-vsphere/website/docs/d/distributed_virtual_switch.html.markdown

 The following attributes are exported:

 * `id`: The UUID of the vSphere distributed switch.
-* `uplinks`: The list of the uplinks on this vSphere distributed switchS, as per the [`uplinks`][distributed-virtual-switch-uplinks] argument to the [`vsphere_distributed_virtual_switch`][distributed-virtual-switch-resource] resource.
+* `uplinks`: The list of the uplinks on this vSphere distributed switch, as per the [`uplinks`][distributed-virtual-switch-uplinks] argument to the [`vsphere_distributed_virtual_switch`][distributed-virtual-switch-resource] resource.